ChristianKreuzberger/django-rest-imageupload-example/README.md

 I also wrote a [tutorial](tutorial/README.md), though if you just want to try my code out, I suggest using using the Quick Start or the Docker Image below.

+Be aware that there are multiple branches, one for each chapter of the tutorial.

 As a warning: The tutorial is very superficial.
 I will however create a YouTube video about it, which I will link within this repository.

 ## Quick Start